 - Lower business and personal tax rates and a new tax cut of 20% on business income in addition to normal business tax deductions.

 - Entertainment expenses as business tax expenses have been eliminated, and some tax credits are no longer available.

 Understanding the effects of this tax law change can help you pay the lowest tax rate.

 You Won't Be Able to File Schedule C-EZ

-Some very small businesses may be able to use Schedule C-EZ to file business taxes instead of Schedule C. Schedule C-EZ is a simple one-page form that asks a couple of questions about your income and expenses.
+Some very small businesses used to be able to use Schedule C-EZ to file business taxes instead of Schedule C. Schedule C-EZ is a simple one-page form that asks a couple of questions about your income and expenses.

 Working on Your Schedule C

 Start working your way through the program.
 You might go through once with the information you have and take notes on the information that you need.
 Then, go back again and plug in the additional information.